GiedriusBergaudas/Data-analyst/Financial Analysis/README.md

 ## Project Goal

-The goal of this project is to evaluate and compare the financial performance of three major companies in the retail sector — **Walmart**, **Target**, and **Costco**.
+The goal of this project is to analyze and compare the 2024 financial performance of three large retail companies — **Walmart**, **Target**, and **Costco**.
+These companies are key players in the retail industry, with the following approximate market capitalizations in 2024:

+- **Walmart** Mkt cap – ~$782B
+- **Costco** Mkt cap – ~$413B
+- **Target** Mkt cap – ~$48.2B

 ## Methodology

-Financial data was extracted using the **`yfinance` Python library**, which pulls stock and financial statement data directly from Yahoo Finance.
+I used the **`yfinance` Python library** to collect financial data directly from Yahoo Finance, including income statements, balance sheets, and cash flow reports.

-From the raw data, I calculated the following financial ratios for each company:
+Based on this data, I calculated the following financial ratios for each company:

 - **Return on Investment (ROI)**
 - **Gross Margin**